KXMA-TV: History

 Then, in 1970, KOTA swapped affiliations with KRSD-TV (a precursor of the present KOTA-TV) and joined NBC.
 KDIX-TV still picked up ABC programming from KOTA, and was also able to pick up NBC as well.
 However, its engineers now had to switch to KXMB's signal for CBS shows.
 A decade later, in 1980, KFYR-TV owner Meyer Television upgraded its Dickinson translator to a full-power station, KQCD-TV.
-Channel 2 then dropped all NBC programming and severed its remaining ties with KOTA-TV; afterward, KDIX-TV and the Reiten stations — KXMC-TV, KXMB-TV, and KXMD-TV — were jointly branded as the "4X Network."
+Channel 2 then dropped all NBC programming and severed its remaining ties with KOTA-TV; afterward, KDIX-TV and the Reiten stations — KXMC-TV, KXMB-TV, and KXMD-TV — were jointly branded as the "4X Network".

-In 1983, Deck sold KDIX-TV to Big Horn Communications, which owned KOUS-TV (now KHMT) in Billings, and the calls were changed to KNDX.
+In 1983, Deck sold KDIX-TV to Big Horn Communications, which owned KOUS-TV in Billings, and the calls were changed to KNDX.
 Big Horn paid so little attention to KNDX that the station's signal quickly deteriorated to the point of unacceptability.
 With the station on the verge of closing down, the Reitens came to KNDX's rescue, agreeing to buy the station in late 1984.
 The station adopted its current calls, KXMA-TV, when the deal closed on January 2, 1985.
 (It would have been KXME, but Prairie Public Television objected.)
 With wealthier ownership, KXMA was finally able to get a direct network feed from CBS.
 Since then, KXMA has been a semi-satellite of KXMB, airing a time-shifted feed of KXMB in Mountain Time.
 It continued to air a few ABC shows until 1986, when newly signed-on Bismarck ABC affiliate KBMY opened a translator in Dickinson.